jjawny/farm-youtube-engagement-using-live-thumbnails/README.md

 Lifespan of Google's Refresh Token?
 As of writing, they appear to be `~600k seconds ≈ 7 days`.
 This is plenty of time for this project's purpose.
 Recommend storing in a secrets vault (e.g., Azure Key Vault) and restart the web API/create an operational endpoint to hot reload the YouTube client with the new Refresh Token.

-1. Create [.env](./.env) to populate in the subsequent steps
+1. Create [.env](./.env) to populate in the subsequent steps:
    ```shell
    cp .env.example .env
    ```
-2. Get your **Client ID** and **Client Secret** by generating your Google OAuth Client [here](https://console.cloud.google.com/apis/credentials) (choose Desktop to avoid specifying origins and redirect URLs etc)
+2. Get your **Client ID** and **Client Secret** by generating your Google OAuth Client [here](https://console.cloud.google.com/apis/credentials) (choose Desktop to avoid specifying origins and redirect URLs etc):
    ![How to generate YouTube API key step 1](./README/how-to-create-youtube-oauth-client.jpg)
-3. Before the next step, you may need to add your account (channel owner account) as a test user if your app is unpublished
+3. Before the next step, you may need to add your account (channel owner account) as a test user if your app is unpublished:
    ![How to add your account as a test user](./README/how-to-set-test-users.jpg)
-4. To get the **Refresh Token**, run the script (will launch your browser) and login
+4. To get the **Refresh Token**, run the script (will launch your browser) and login:
    ```shell
    chmod +x script_to_obtain_refresh_token.py
    ./script_to_obtain_refresh_token.py
    ```
 5. You now have the **Client ID**, **Client Secret**, add **Refresh Token**, add them to [.env](./.env)
 6. That's it for environment variables!
 7. If you are a new channel, YouTube may block you from setting custom thumbnails.
-To fix this, try to change the thumbnail via YouTube's frontend and Google will ask you to verify.
+To fix this, try to change the thumbnail via YouTube's frontend and Google will ask you to verify

 </details>